Stocks slip as traders digest Johnson & Johnson, IBM earnings, $30B Kansas City Southern deal

 |UNITED AIRLINES HOLDINGS

-Elsewhere, United Airlines Holdings Inc. posted a larger-than-expected adjusted net loss of $2.4 billion as the company grappled with higher jet fuel prices and reduced demand caused by COVID-19.
+Meanwhile, United Airlines Holdings Inc. posted a larger-than-expected adjusted net loss of $2.4 billion as the company grappled with higher jet fuel prices and reduced demand caused by COVID-19.
 The airline expects EBITDA to turn positive later this year despite international travel demand remaining 70% below 2019 levels.

 Netflix Inc. will report its quarterly results after the closing bell.